sushant822/ML-Recommendation-System/README.md

 # ML-Recommendation-System

+#### Question: Can we build a recommendation system that will recommend movies to user based on their viewing history/choosen movies?

-In this project, I tried to predict similar movies based on user's choosen movies.
+In this project, I tried to predict similar movies based on user's chosen movies.
 This same logic can be applied to library books, TV shows, products, etc.

 We start by loading the data into pandas data frames.